EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 <div class="row">
 <div class="col-lg-8">
 <p class="lead" markdown="1">
-Liquid Ajax Cart updates content of the theme sections that you marked with `data-ajax-cart-section` attribute every time when the cart is changed.
+Add the data-ajax-cart-section attribute to your cart theme section and Liquid Ajax Cart will update the section's HTML on a page every time when the cart is changed.
 </p>
+<p class="lead" markdown="1">No javascript coded needed.</p
+<p class="lead" markdown="1">Check out all the features on the Demo store.</p>
 </div>
 <div class="col-lg-4" markdown="1">
 > For building custom storefronts using React, Liquid Ajax Cart offers Ajax Requests API and the State — enriched cart object.